Neural Networks with Security Contracts

 Verification of Neural Networks

 Neural Networks and Convolutional Neural Networks are no longer just a popular research topic, they have found their way into our everyday lives via a variety of tools and applications: from face recognition apps on our phones to autonomous driving features in our cars.
 But are they really reliable?
-In this project, we develop novel methods of verification of neural networks.
+LAIV’s PhD and MSc students are investigating various aspects of neural network verification.

 LAIV Members involved: Komendantskaya, Stewart, Duncan, Kienitz, MSc students